-Forecasting sockeye salmon run size in the upcoming year is a challenging task given the complex life history and the dynamic freshwater and marine habitat they are living.
-In recent years, the accuracy became worse with forecast models frequently fall below 10 percentile or over 90 percentile (DFO, 2021).
-For example, in 2019 median forecast is 5.056 million and return is only 564,000.
-In 2020, median forecast is 924,000 and return is 288,000.
-In 2021, median forecast is 1.33 million and return is 2.549 million (DFO, 2021).
-Despite of these uncertainties, the official forecast has been widely used by various groups for important decision making, such as escapement survey planning (stock assessors), fishery opening and licensing, allocation among commercial, recreational and indigenous fisheries (fisheries managers), boat maintenance and gear purchasing (fishing communities), hatchery experiments, research and development (hatchery managers), and international salmon treaty negotiation (bilateral governments).
-Improvement of current forecast is highly desired for a broad range of society.
-In this paper, we incorporated new environmental and ecological variables into the current Ricker and Power forecast models and developed a framework to evaluate model performance by Taylor diagram.
-The environmental and ecological co-varies of Gulf of Alaska SST and global salmon indices have been introduced into pre-season forecast models for the first time.
-It is promising to see consistent robustness results across all 18 Fraser sockeye stocks, regardless of data quality and survey methods changes temporally over decades and spatially over 240,000 km2 of the entire Fraser watershed.
-We speculate these indices could be good indicators to all Pacific sockeye in river systems in North America and Asia and suggest scientists to consider including them in future forecast models.
+Forecasting sockeye salmon return in the upcoming year is a challenging task given the complex life history and the dynamic freshwater and marine habitats they reside.
+In recent years, the forecast accuracy has become worse, frequently going below 10% of observations or 90% above observations (DFO, 2021).
+For example, in 2021, median forecast was 1.33 million while the return was 2.549 million, 92% above the observation (Table S2).
+Despite these uncertainties, the official forecast has been widely used by various groups for important decision making, such as escapement survey planning (stock assessors), fishery opening and licensing, allocation among commercial, recreational and indigenous fisheries (fisheries managers), boat maintenance and gear purchasing (fishing communities), hatchery experiments, research and development (hatchery managers), and international salmon treaty negotiation (bilateral governments) (Haeseker et al., 2008; Michielsens and Cave, 2019; Hawkshaw et al., 2020a, 2020b; DFO, 2022).
+Developing a framework to improve and streamline the existing forecast process is highly desired for a broad range of societies.
+In this paper, we developed a framework that allowed fisheries managers or other stakeholders to evaluate the performances of pre-season forecast models with good visualization and on an annual basis by using Taylor diagram, and to identify external drivers of importance for forecasting sockeye return.
+Specifically, we for the first time incorporated new environmental and ecological covariates (i.e., GOA.SST, Pink, Chum, Sockeye, Salmon.Total) into the Ricker and Power forecast models, which has resulted in consistently robust forecasts across all 18 Fraser sockeye stocks, regardless of data quality and survey method changes temporally over decades and spatially over the entire Fraser watershed.
+We conclude that these new covariates, particularly Pink and Salmon.Total, could be good indicators for all Pacific sockeye in river systems in North America and Asia and suggest that scientists consider including them in future forecast models.

-4.1 Toward ecosystem based fisheries management
+4.1 Moving towards ecosystem-based fisheries management